 Host your own website without needing to use someone else’s server

-Remotely access computers to get hold of files and programs
+Remotely access computers to effect repairs, or to obtain files and programs.

 With a leased line, your business essentially has its own private internet connection.
-This means that your speeds and connectivity won’t be affected by other users in the same area.
+This means connection speeds and bandwidth won’t be affected by other users in the same area.
 You’ll be getting the speeds you pay for, which won’t fluctuate according to peak usage times.
 Leased lines are especially useful for people who host their own websites or distribute large files regularly.

-It depends on the size of your office and the number of employees.
-As a rule of thumb, small offices with up to ten workers should be fine with just one router.
-For larger offices it may be worth installing multiple access points.
-Routers tend to have a range of around 150ft before losing performance, though solid structures like walls will further diminish their range.
+This depends on the size of your office and the number of employees.
+Small offices with up to ten workers should be fine with a single router.
+In larger offices, it may be worth installing multiple access points.
+Routers tend to have a range of around 150 feet before losing performance, though solid structures like walls will further diminish their range.

-If you’re running a small business, then ADSL might be enough for your purposes.
-However, if you’ve got a bigger business or use the internet for data-heavy activities like file sharing and video conferences, then it could be worth making the switch to full fibre, which is available with several ISPs.
+If you’re running a small business, ADSL might be sufficient for your purposes.
+Larger firms or companies where staff regularly engage in data-heavy activities like file sharing and video conferences might benefit from making the switch to full fibre, which is available with several ISPs.